Configure external identity providers with AKS structured authentication (preview)

 • Network connectivity from cluster nodes to your identity provider.

-• If you plan to use the kubelogin plugin, install it using these setup instructions
+• If you plan to use the kubelogin plugin, install it by following the instructions in the kubelogin setup guide.

 Set environment variables